• About PGC

 At some point, your players have to make shots.

 You can generate clean looks.
 You can improve basketball shot selection.
-But if your team is not capable of converting those opportunities, offense still gets stuck.
+But if your team isn’t capable of converting those opportunities, offense still gets stuck.

 That’s why player development has to stay in the conversation.

-The mistake many coaches make is thinking more reps automatically means more improvement.
+The mistake a lot of coaches make is thinking more reps automatically means more improvement.

 Not true.

 Players don’t just need more shots.
-They need better feedback, clearer targets, and more intentional reps.
+They need better feedback, clearer targets, and reps that have purpose.

 Are they short consistently?